top of page

 • Lower back discomfort

-• Pain or heaviness in the legs when walking
+• Pain, heaviness, or fatigue in the legs when walking

 • Symptoms that improve when bending forward or sitting